Delphi: Ancient Delphi

 Delphi was since ancient times a place of worship for Gaia, the mother goddess connected with fertility.
 The town started to gain pan-Hellenic relevance as both a shrine and an oracle in the seventh century BC.

 Initially under the control of Phocian settlers based in nearby Kirra (currently Itea), Delphi was reclaimed by the Athenians during the First Sacred War (597–585 BC).
 The conflict resulted in the consolidation of the Amphictyonic League, which had both a military and a religious function revolving around the protection of the Temple of Apollo.
 This shrine was destroyed by fire in 548 BC and then fell under the control of the Alcmaeonids who were banned from Athens.
-In 449–448 BC, the Second Sacred War (fought in the wider context of the First Peloponnesian War between the Peloponnesian League led by Sparta and the Delian-Attic League led by Athens) resulted in the Phocians gaining control of Delphi and the management of the Pythian Games.
+In 449–448 BC, the Second Sacred War, which was fought in the wider context of the First Peloponnesian War between the Spartan-led Peloponnesian League and the Delian-Attic League led by Athens, resulted in the Phocians gaining control of Delphi and the management of the Pythian Games.

 In 356 BC, the Phocians under Philomelos captured and sacked Delphi, leading to the Third Sacred War (356–346 BC), which ended with the defeat of the former and the rise of Macedon under the reign of Philip II.
-This led to the Fourth Sacred War (339 BC), which culminated in the Battle of Chaeronea (338 BC) and the establishment of Macedonian rule over Greece.
+This led to the Fourth Sacred War (339 BC), which culminated in the Battle of Chaeronea (338 BC) and the establishment of the League of Corinth.

-In Delphi, Macedonian rule was superseded by the Aetolians in 279 BC, when a Gallic invasion was repelled, and by the Romans in 191 BC.
-The site was sacked by Lucius Cornelius Sulla in 86 BC, during the Mithridatic Wars, and by Nero in 66 AD.
-Although subsequent Roman emperors of the Flavian dynasty contributed toward to the restoration of the site, it gradually lost importance.

-The anti-pagan legislation of the late Roman Imperial era deprived ancient sanctuaries of their assets.
-The emperor Julian attempted to reverse this religious climate, yet his "pagan revival" was particularly short-lived.
-When the doctor Oreibasius visited the oracle of Delphi, in order to question the fate of paganism, he received a pessimistic answer: